-something on my mind -the weight of horror and suffering 1 had seen during the war years.
-It was still there, unexpressed chaotic, robbing and one of peace of mind, making it impossible to settle down to the ordinary avocations of civilian life.
-At last -I was on the editorial staff of a Berlin illustrated weekly at the time-I realized that 1 had to get these things straight in my own mind, to get them into focus once for all."
-"The idea 10 m book came as a sort of safety valve. came home one night from m work and started to write It.
-For obvious reasons I adopted the fletion form, but what I put down was the truth.
-I was not writing for any wide audience; my object was to see clearly the experiences I had been through, and therefore I wrote with the utmost simplicity and integrity, as though I were telling the stc / to an intimate friend.
+"The truth was," he went on, "there was something on my mind - the weight of horror and suffering I had seen during the war years.
+It was still there, unexpressed and chaotic, robbing one of peace of mind, making it impossible to settle down to the ordinary avocations of civilian life.
+At last - I was on the editorial staff of a Berlin illustrated weekly at the time - I realized that I had to get these things straight in my own mind, to get them into focus once for all."
+"The idea of my book came as a sort of safety valve.
+I came home one night from my work and started to write it.
+For obvious reasons I adopted the fiction form, but what I put down was the truth.
+I was not writing for any wide audience; my object was to see clearly the experiences I had been trough, and therefore I wrote with the utmost simplicity and integrity, as though I were telling the story to an intimate friend.
 "I avoided all panegyric and let the terrible facts speak for themselves.
-In six weeks, the book was finished-it had written itself-and I called it "Im Westen Nichts Neues"-"All Quiet on the Western Front.""
-"A superb piece of irony."
-"When my readers have finished the book," he agreed, "they close it and read the title again-'All Quiet'-such were the the title again-'All Quiet-such were the things that were happening when officially all was quiet!"
-"How does it feel," I asked, "to be the author of the world's best seller?"
-Dog-breeding Preferred The smile vanished from his face.
+In six weeks, the book was finished - I had written itself - and I called it >Im Westen nichts Neues< - >All Quiet on the Western Front.<" "A superb piece of irony."
+"When my readers have finished the book, whe agreed, when close it and read the title again - All Quiet - such were the things that was happening when officially all was quiet! who does it feel, will asked, who be the author of the world's best seller? with the content of the world in the world in the content of the world in the content of the world in the content of the world in the world in the content of the world in the wo Dog-breeding Preferred The smile vanished from his face.

-"As far as possible," he said, "I avoid feeling it at all.
+"As far as possible, whe said, we avoid feeling it at all.
 I don't think I have read a review since the first two or three notices of the German edition.
-As for what they call fame.
-I don't want it.
+As for what they call fame, I don't want it.
 It comes between a man and reality.
-As soon as you become a celebrity you lose touch with humanity. with life.
+As soon as you became a celebrity you lose touch with humanity, with life.
 That is why I live so quietly and keep out of the limelight.
-1 must keep in touch.
-Otherwise I cannot write simply and directly, for the minds and hearts of ordinary men and women.
+I must keep in touch.
+Otherwise I cannot write simple and directly, for the minds and hearts of ordinary men and women.
 I like to keep close to natural things, trees and flowers.
-I want to have a little place in the country and breed dogs."
-"But you like Berlin?"
+I want to have a little place in the country and breed dogs. " "But you like Berlin?"
 I asked.